Madhur-Prakash/VSCode-Extension-Post-Commit-Reviewer/README.md

 # AI Post-Commit Code Review Extension

-Automatically reviews your committed code using AI (Groq's Llama3) immediately after Git commits.
-Get instant feedback on code quality, security issues, performance problems, and best practices violations.
+A VS Code extension that automatically reviews your committed code using AI.
+Just commit your changes, and the extension analyzes your diff for possible security issues, logical errors, and risky patterns using Groq LLMs.

+It installs a Git post-commit hook, runs a lightweight local review server, and displays structured AI feedback directly inside VS Code.

 ## Features